collective live+work spaces

 Sharing

-Can I share my time? / What if I don't use my time?
+What if I don't use my time?

 Can I share my room?

 Your account will be charged the additional occupant cost contributions for your guest(s) with a minimum of €40 (~5 days), charging stops when their pass is returned (this can be done using the site or app by them or by you).
-If your guest stays long enough without objection, they will become a member.
+If your guest stays long enough without objection, they will become a full member.

-What about sharing cohousing units?
+What about sharing dedicated units?

 Can I share my pass/account?